Please note that Tapas no longer supports Internet Explorer.

 “Forgotten… what?” she tried again, only to get turned around with a gentle push towards the bed.

 “Get changed, I’ll wait outside,” he sighed and left the room before she could object.
 The hallway was pitch black with only a dim sense of light coming from the fireplace downstairs.
-He could not tell right from wrong anymore.
+He could no longer tell right from wrong.

 All of Kai’s motives were flipped over and tossed to the side now that he knew.
 He did manage to achieve one thing; to escape the small port town and thus he could not complain.
 As for his promise to keep her alive, he had started to waver in faith.
 He and Eyre shared a bond coated in a twisted fate that none of them could escape.